sensor-dream/APIVOF/guidelines/list-info/q-packs-in-system-fedora-34.md

 ```
 Эпоха        : 2
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : QEMU block driver for DMG disk images
+Short desc    : QEMU block driver for DMG disk images
 URL          : http://www.qemu.org/
-Лицензия     : GPLv2 and BSD and MIT and CC-BY
+License      : GPLv2 and BSD and MIT and CC-BY
-Описание     : This package provides the additional DMG block driver for QEMU.
+Descript     : This package provides the additional DMG block driver for QEMU.
              :
              : Install this package if you want to open '.dmg' files.
 ```